-It has different flavors, like dry Tsampa by kneading only with tea, butter Zanba by kneading with butter tea, milk dregs Zanba but no ghee, and some with all ghee, milk dregs, and sugar.
+It has different flavors, like dry Tsampa by kneading only with tea, butter Tsamba by kneading with butter tea, milk dregs Tsampa but no ghee, and some with all ghee, milk dregs, and sugar.

 Tibetan New Year Customs About Tsampa

 Every Tibetan New Year, every family puts a wooden container representing auspicious "Chema" in their houses.
 It's filled with Tsampa and fried wheat grain respectively.
 And the container is decorated with beautiful highland barley spikes, and red flower spikes, as well as colorful and vivid butter sculptures, which symbolize good harvests and good luck.